polywock/Edge-Addon-Region-Cycler-Bookmarklet/README.md

 ## Edge Addon Region Cycler Bookmarklet
 #### Cycle between available regions to find all reviews for an Edge addon.

 The Edge Addon store only shows reviews for a particular region.
 You need to change the `gl=` URL parameter to change the region.
 This bookmarklet when clicked will cycle to next region.
-Keep clicking the bookmarklet until it warns you reviews are found.
+Keep clicking the bookmark until it warns you reviews are found.

 Useful for developers who have an Edge extension and want to find all the reviews.